DarkRiftNetworking/DarkRift.Documentation/advanced/serialization.md

 newPlayerWriter.Write(newPlayer.ColorG);
 newPlayerWriter.Write(newPlayer.ColorB);
 ```
-It may be tempting to place this in a function to improve the maintainability, which wouldn't be wrong, but DarkRift already provides functionality for this.
-By enclosing the data to send in an object that implement the IDarkRiftSerializable interface, the serialization code can be easily associated to the object and DarkRift can also handle its serialization and deserialization for you.
+It may be tempting to place this in a function to improve the maintainability, which wouldn't be wrong, but %DarkRift already provides functionality for this.
+By enclosing the data to send in an object that implement the IDarkRiftSerializable interface, the serialization code can be easily associated to the object and %DarkRift can also handle its serialization and deserialization for you.

 ```csharp
 class Player